Don’t say what you’re about to say

 “No,” Jason admitted.
 Uncomfortable, he walked over to sit on the arm of the sofa.
 “Carly gave me an ultimatum yesterday.
 I turned it down,” he continued, “which is why she went to you.
 But I can’t ignore the threats.
 They’re about you.
 And Bobbie.”

 “About us?”
 Elizabeth blinked.
 “What was—Jason, I wish you’d just tell me what’s going on.
 You’re making me nervous.
 Are you breaking up with me?
 Is this what’s happening?
-Is that what she threatened—”
+Is that what she’s making you do—”

 “She wants to disappear with Michael.
 She’s demanding that I go with her,” Jason continued.
 “If I don’t do it, she’s going to tell the PCPD that I was shot—and turn you and Bobbie in as accomplices.”